Live Chat Now

 • Generally Accepted Auditing Standards: Forensic accountants apply GAAS, a set of standardized guidelines created by the Auditing Standards Board of the AICPA, to uncover tax evasion, misrepresentation, embezzlement and other financial crimes.
 GAAS ensures the accuracy, consistency and verifiability of financial auditors’ reports.

-• Knowledge of tax law: Because many forensic accountants focus on tax fraud or tax evasion, they need to possess a strong understanding of relevant tax laws.
+• Knowledge of tax law: Because many forensic accountants focus on tax fraud or tax evasion, their forensic accounting skills must include a strong understanding of relevant tax laws.

 • Familiarity with financial reporting requirements: In the corporate world, intentionally inaccurate financial statements are a common form of accounting fraud.
 Forensic accountants need to be familiar with reporting requirements so they can identify and investigate unusual reporting practices.